wtcross/simple-naming-scheme/README.md

 # Simple Naming Scheme
 > A simple naming scheme for developers.

-**Please create an issue if something needs clarification or submit a PR with an improvement.**

 Having a naming scheme for all resources for a project is a must.
 This document outlines a simple scheme that seems to work well.
+Let's converge on something awesome.

 Global uniqueness of a name may or may not be important in some cases.
 Sometimes it's a requirement when using domain names and sometimes it's for convenience.
 For example, if there are multiple projects with multiple repos in one GitHub account.